nassim66-ops/promptopia_project/README.md

 --> bcrypt: this one to hash the password when storing it in the database --> next-auth: This is for the authentication in the project

+NOTE: You can use the styles and the gradients styles in the globals.css file, there is a lot of custom css you can use